Matrix-Developers/Car-Rental-App/README.md

 ### Rental Tab
-The Rental tab allows start and finish the the lease of an existing car.
+The Rental tab allows start and finish the the rental of an existing car.

 ![image](https://github.com/Matrix-Developers/Locadora-de-Veiculos/assets/50923316/b82a5be4-4aa8-4975-8a46-c47e9742192d)